 What Else We Do The CBC also provides critical information and support for the impacted community by ensuring residents are aware of & have access to benefits (listed above) and other programs including: vibration/noise monitoring, events/information sessions, and surveys.
 We host regular community engagement meetings & events, truck counts, home air monitoring, resident surveying, and COVID-19 emergency services (food, technology).
 The CBC also works with university researchers and field experts to research & strategize buffering/noise wall mitigations, and participate in community-based participatory research partnerships including long term Health Impact Assessments (HIAs).

-The Gordie Howe Bridge will have a 165-acre Customs Area located in central Delray between Post Street and Campbell.
-The I-75 Service Drive will be widened on the north side from Clark to Springwells; the first one to three houses from the Service Drive on those streets are being bought out for project.
+About the Bridge The Gordie Howe International Bridge will have a 165-acre Customs Area located in central Delray between Post Street and Campbell.
+The I-75 Service Drive will be widened on the north side from Clark to Springwells; the first one to three houses from the Service Drive on those streets were purchased by the project.
 Near Livernois and Campbell, 30-foot elevated ramps will cross over the highway for trucks and cars to enter customs.

-The bridge developer will be hired by Canada and Michigan at the end of 2017.
-Initial steps toward construction would begin mid 2018 and bridge construction is estimated to take 5 years.
+The bridge developer, Bridging North America, was hired by Canada and Michigan at the end of 2017.
+Initial steps toward construction began in 2018 and bridge construction is estimated to take at least 5 years.

 It is estimated that truck traffic will more than double.